 The initiation event is tagged by a (Def/xxx, Onset) where xxx is a defined name.
 The end of the event's temporal scope is marked either by a (Def/xxx, Offset) or by another (Def/xxx, Onset).
-The Def/xxx is said to anchor the Onset (and similarly for Offset).
-By anchor, we mean that tools use the anchor to determine where each event of temporal extent begins and ends.
-A Def-expand tag group can also anchor the Onset and Offset groups.
+The Def/xxx is said to anchor the definition.
 The Onset tag group may contain an additional internal tag group in addition to the anchor Def tag.
 This internal tag group usually contains annotations specific to this instance of the event.
 As with all HED tags and groups, order does not matter.